-Get yourself prepared for Postpartum life with these ESSENTIALS for the new mom.
+Get yourself prepared for Postpartum life with these postpartum care essentials for new moms.
 Trust me, you’ll be glad you had them!

 Preparing for a new baby doesn’t mean just preparing for them.
 You just freaking pushed a human out of your lady bits!
 Have you given any consideration to what YOUR postpartum care essentials are?